ritterim/rimdev-blog/_posts/2022-06-16-building-an-online-store-with-platform-ui-and-hugo.md

 ---
 ```

 As noted in the markdown file's front matter, each of these pages will use the `list` layout that we will create in just a bit.
-This is all we will need to add categories, feel free to add as many categories as you'd like!
+This is all we will need to add categories.
+Feel free to add as many categories as you'd like!

 ### Products

-Inside category folders, we can now add products.
+We can now add products inside category folders.
 For example, let's create a T-Shirt markdown file inside the `clothes` folder:

 `~/hugo-store/content/clothes/t-shirt.md`